How to Start an LLC in North Dakota

 Even after you have successfully formed your LLC and started operating, you aren’t done with compliance requirements!
 There are various ongoing tasks that all business owners need to stay on top of – at the state level, but also at the federal and local levels.

 As always, the specifics vary depending on the type of business.
 You should do some research now to determine all the specific requirements that your business will face.
 It’s important to start off on the right foot from day one so that you can keep your company in good standing.

 Most of these ongoing requirements relating to taxes.
 On a state level, you will have employer/payroll tax returns, sales tax returns, and potentially more.
 You will also have the LLC annual report, due each year on November 15th.

 On the federal level, you will have federal income tax returns, federal business taxes, and employer/payroll taxes.
 Certain industries may be subject to other specific taxes, as well.

 And finally, on the local level, you may have local sales/use tax returns, or annual reports due.
 This varies by jurisdiction.

 You will also need to stay on top of business license renewals and renewals for various permits that are necessary for your industry.

 Open a business checking account

 Once you have an EIN, you will also be able to start a business bank account.
-And this is an important step, because it allows you to keep personal and business finances separate.
+And this is an important step because it allows you to keep personal and business finances separate.
 Business owners should always set up two different accounts, and keep business transactions exclusively in the business account.

 Most banks and credit unions now offer business accounts, so it’s simply a matter of finding one in your area that fits your needs.
-To get started, you will usually need an EIN, business license, and a small opening deposit.
+To get started, you will usually need an EIN, a business license, and a small opening deposit.
 There may be other requirements, however, so call ahead to see what the bank requires.